greim/json-graphify/readme.md

 # Convert Things to Falcor JSON Graph

-This makes it easy to get started with Falcor by transforming objects obtained from pre-existing JSON REST APIs into conformant JSON graph objects.
+This makes it easy to bring Falcor into non-greenfield projects by transforming objects obtained from pre-existing JSON REST APIs into conformant JSON graph objects.

 ## Install